gitploy-io/website/blog/2022-03-10-deploy-to-multi-envs/index.md

 **However, although the branch strategy is easy and fast, it is not flexible and scalable.** The user must create a new branch and modify the workflow if a new environment is added.

-On the other hand, Gitploy provides another solution. **Gitploy dispatches an event that includes information necessary for deployment, such as the environment name, Function App name, and so on, through the [deployment API](https://docs.github.com/en/rest/reference/deployments#deployments) when a user triggers.** To activate Gitploy, we should place the `deploy.yml` file in the root of the git repository like below.
-Note that the `payload` field has the extra information for deployment, and it has different information for each environment, respectively.
+On the other hand, Gitploy provides another solution. **Gitploy dispatches an event that includes information necessary for deployment, such as the environment name, Function App name, and so on, through the [deployment API](https://docs.github.com/en/rest/reference/deployments#deployments).**

+To activate Gitploy, we should place the `deploy.yml` file in the root of the git repository like below.
+Note that the `payload` field has the informations for deployment, and it has different information for each environment, respectively.
 When a user triggers, the `payload` is passed to the deployment tooling.

 <details>
 <summary>deploy.yml</summary>